How to Learn German Faster with Mnemonics

 Mnemonic Techniques to Make German Vocabulary “Stickier”

 Have you ever run into somebody you met at a party and instantly recognized their face, but could not come up with their name?
-Visual memory at its best.
+This is visual memory at its best.

 This works best if you overdo it a little.
 Make the satellite dish comically big.
 Tweak the image so that it looks ridiculous.
 Imagine how the dish is attached to the table.
 Is it bolted to the wood?
 The more vivid and out-of-the-ordinary your image is, the better it anchors the information to your brain, and the more likely will you remember it later on.